alcrene/publish-to-pypi/README.md

     - Permissions
         - Repository permissions
             - Actions: Read-only
-- Keep the code: you will use it twice below (once for each release environment)
+- Keep the generated token at hand: you will use it twice below (once for each release environment)

 ### Repo configuration